rootjalex/smart-cache-824project/README.md

 # 6.824 Final Project

-Final project for [Meia Alsup](https://www.linkedin.com/in/meiaalsup/), [Amir Farhat](https://github.com/amirfarhat) [Alexander Root](https://rootjalex.github.io) for our [Distributed Systems](https://pdos.csail.mit.edu/6.824/) class.
+Final project for [Meia Alsup](https://www.linkedin.com/in/meiaalsup/), [Amir Farhat](https://github.com/amirfarhat), and [Alexander Root](https://rootjalex.github.io) for our [Distributed Systems](https://pdos.csail.mit.edu/6.824/) class.
 We are implementing a smart caching system, for use in large distributed databases, when there are patterns in the data accesses.

 ## Paper
 Report describing Smart-Cache